xieyunxu/Category-wise-Important-Pixel-Attack/CWA_Installation.md

 If you want to reproducing other results of SCA, such as white-box attack, black-box attack and perceptibility, please set as following:

 paras['epsilon'] = 1.0
-Then, you can reproducing other results of SCA.